System 1: Features

 This operating system introduced many features that would appear for years to come, some that still exist in the current macOS, and a few that exist in other graphical operating systems such as Microsoft Windows.

 The features of the operating system included the Finder and menu bar.
 In addition to this, it popularized the graphical user interface and desktop metaphor, which was used under license from Xerox PARC.

 Due to the limited amount of random-access memory and the lack of an internal hard disk in the original Macintosh, there was no multitasking with multiple applications, although there were desktop accessories that could run while another application was loaded.
 Also, items in the Trash were permanently deleted when the computer was shut down or an application was loaded (quitting the Finder).

-System 1's total size is about 216 KB and comprised six files: System (which includes the desk accessories), Finder, Clipboard, an Imagewriter printer driver, Scrapbook, and Note Pad.
+System 1's total size is about 216 KB.
+It comprised six files: System (which includes the desk accessories), Finder, Clipboard, an Imagewriter printer driver, Scrapbook, and Note Pad.
 A separate diskette included "A Guided Tour of Macintosh", which contains tutorial demonstrations of the Macintosh system, running on a modified pre-release version of Finder 1.0, as well as training programs for learning to use the mouse, and the Finder.
 Also included was a 33-minute audio cassette designed to run alongside the demonstrations, emphasising the disk's purpose as a guided tour.